- 7 Best Beard and Mustache Combs of 2019

 Everyone has their own style, but it’s a good idea to start the beard combing routine from the bottom part of the facial hair and go upwards from there or “against the grain” to remove all the tangles deep within the mane.
 However, you should always remember to end your combing session with a downwards motion so that your facial hair isn’t pointing towards the sky.

 Combing a beard isn’t exactly rocket science.
 It’s almost like combing your hair, just with few differences.

-First, you want to start from combing underneath the beard, especially if its big and thick.
+- First, you want to start from combing underneath the beard.

 Conclusion on Beard and Mustache Combs

 Beard comb is essential to any good beard maintenance routine, and many as there are the combers, there are also combs, but not just any comb shall do.

 Always choose quality materials and hand-crafted products.
 No stamp-pressed plastics or static charge causing metals with jagged edges.

 Some great materials include; sandalwood, pearwood, cellulose acetate, and buffalo horn.

 When it comes to teeth width on your beard combs, the golden rule is this:

 The coarser the beard, the wider the teeth.